top of page

 VERSE 5: (Chapter 10)

-"And the angel which I saw stand upon the sea and upon the earth lifted up His hand to heaven."
+"And the Angel which I saw stand upon the sea and upon the earth lifted up His hand to heaven."

 palm-32411_1280_edited_edited.png

 It is God's will for us to lift our hands in praise and reverence to the Father.
-1 Timothy teaches us this.
-1 Timothy 2:6 tells us why we should lift our hands and praise God: "Who gave Himself a ransom for all..."
+1 Timothy 2.6 teaches us why we should lift our hands and praise God: "Who gave Himself a ransom for all..."
 This instruction continues in verse 8 of 1 Timothy 2: "I will therefore that men pray every where, lifting up holy hands".
 David said in Psalm 63:4 that he (David) "...will lift up my hands in thy name".
 God commands us Psalm 134:2 to lift up our hands in church: "Lift up your hands in the sanctuary, and bless the LORD."
 This is a command, not an if you want to.
 We are to lift our hands in praise to our Heavenly Father.
 There are many, many verses throughout the Bible encouraging us to lift our hands to God (Psalms 28:2; 88:9; 119:48; 141:1-2; 143:6; 2 Chronicles 6:12-13; Ezra 9:5; Nehemiah 8:6).
 In 1 Kings 8:22, 38, King Solomon spread his hands towards heaven.

 We do have to be cautious in the lifting of hands.
 Satan likes to take things out of context.
 Satan likes churches who like to cause a commotion while lifting hands.
 But God says: "Let all things be done decently and in order" (1 Corinthians 14:40).
 Lifting our hands to our heavenly Father should be in reverence and honor to Him.
 This is what Christ is doing here in this verse.
 Look at the next verse ...